spookyQubit/TrafficSignClassification/writeup_template.md

 Once this architechture was decided, the learning rate was lowered the batch size was reduced and the number of epochs were increased to 50.
 * The initial weights of the layers were chosen as discussed by [Andrej Karapathy](http://cs231n.github.io/neural-networks-2/)

+For the final model, the confusion matrix evaluated on the validation dataset is

+![alt text][image6]

 Final results
 * Training set accuracy of 1.00%
 * Validation set accuracy of 97.2%